Mary Steinhauser: Hostage-taking incident

 On June 9, 1975, inmates Andy Bruce, Dwight Lucas and Claire Wilson, inmates at the British Columbia Penitentiary, made an unsuccessful attempt to escape from prison and took fifteen people hostage.
 Steinhauser, who was taken captive at knifepoint, volunteered to be the principal hostage, which meant that she was held in a room outside the vault area where the other hostages were kept.
 The three inmates made several demands, including medical examinations for Lucas and Bruce, access to hot and cold water in isolation cells and restoration of recreation yard privileges for segregated prisoners.
 They also demanded safe passage out of the country.

 The hostage stand-off lasted for forty-one hours.
 During this time, the inmates kept their hostages in the penitentiary's vault, with the exception of Mary.
 At approximately 1 A.M. on June 11, one of the hostages tried to overpower the inmates in an attempt to escape, after which point all of the hostages except Steinhauser retreated to the vault, where they locked themselves inside.
 Soon after, a tactical squad of prison officers attempted to rescue the hostages and fired upon the hostage-takers.
 Steinhauser, who was being held as a human shield in front of Bruce, was fatally shot in the process.

 Police Chief Rod Keary initially informed reporters that prior to her shooting, Steinhauser had been stabbed by the inmates, per reports from the other hostages.
 This was proven to be erroneous by the coroner's report, which stated that Steinhauser had received two bullet wounds and also had abrasions, bruising and recent needle marks in both forearms.

 At the inquest following the shooting, it was alleged that prison guard Albert Hollinger (who was identified by Bruce) was the officer who shot Steinhauser.
 It was also alleged that Hollinger had deliberately switched up the tactical team's guns in an attempt to keep from being identified as the shooter while claiming that he was collecting the guns in order to keep them away from prisoners.

 In January 1976, Bruce appeared in a New Westminster provincial court, where he gave his account of the hostage-taking to Judge Philip Govan.
 Bruce said that after the tactical squad arrived all of the hostages except for Steinhauser shut themselves inside the vault.
 According to Bruce, the other hostages "acted out of fear; their only concern was to get that vault door shut and keep it shut."
 Bruce went on to allege that, after being shot twice in the jaw by a prison guard he identified as Hollinger, Steinhauser crawled in front him, where "she screamed, 'Don't shoot him.'"
 After this, according to Bruce's testimony, Hollinger shot and killed Steinhauser.

+The telegraph sent on June 11, 1975 by then Prime Minister Pierre Elliott Trudeau to Mary Steinhauser's parents in response to the news of Mary's death.